‘The American dollar is worthless.’

 Source: Wallpaper Flare

-The nation’s competitive advantage in today’s world is impossible to deny:
+What was true in the 20th century remains true in the 21st.
+The nation’s competitive advantage is impossible to deny:

-- It has strong and stable institutions.
-A well-established legal and political system provides a stable and predictable business environment.
+- America has strong business institutions.
+Its system provides a stable and predictable environment to operate in.

-- It has a highly skilled workforce.
-America has a large and well-educated population, which is a key factor in attracting and retaining businesses.
+- America has a highly skilled workforce.
+It has a large and well-educated population, which is a key factor in attracting and retaining businesses.

-- It has a leading technology sector.
-America is home to many of the world’s leading technology companies, making it a hub for cutting-edge innovation.
+- America has a leading technology sector.
+It is home to many of the world’s top companies, making it a hub for cutting-edge innovation.

-- It has access to capital.
-America has a deep and liquid capital market, which provides businesses with access to the funding they need to grow and succeed.
+- America has access to capital.
+It has a deep and liquid market, which provides businesses with access to the funding they need to grow and succeed.

-- Strategic location.
-America is strategically located between Europe and Asia, which makes it an attractive location for businesses looking to access both markets.
+- America has a strategic location.
+It sits between Europe and Asia, which makes it an attractive place for businesses looking to access both continents.

-Finally, if that’s not enough, let me put it to you plainly: I have not met a single Chinese or Russian person who would willingly choose to hold all their assets in yuan or ruble.
+- Finally, let me put it to you plainly: I have not met a single Chinese or Russian person who would willingly choose to hold the bulk of their assets in the yuan and the ruble.

-When given a choice, they would very much prefer to hold their assets in the dollar.
+- In fact, when given a choice, they want to diversify into American assets and hold the US dollar.
 No ifs.
 No buts.

 Look at the big picture.
 The numbers don’t lie: